Skip to main content

 Evidence you already have

 Think about what evidence you already have.
 Do you have reports of physiotherapy, occupational health, or psychological assessments?
 Do you have copies of letters that the different doctors and therapists have sent to each other?
 Do you have letters or screenshots showing your were given an appointment at the same time as a part-time job or agreed training course the DWP knew about?
-Do you have receipts, tickets, confirmation emails that show where you were or what you did?
+Do you have receipts, tickets, or confirmation emails that show where you were or what you did?
 This type of evidence is likely to be very helpful.
-Does your phone have a record of calls made and how you tried to ring the Jobcentre, or screenshots of messages you sent them, to tell them you couldn’t make it or were going to be late?
+Does your phone have a record of calls made showing how you tried to ring the Jobcentre, or screenshots of messages you sent them, to tell them you couldn’t make it or were going to be late?

 Write a statement